 Thai court extends Thai Airways bankruptcy hearings until Aug 25

-BANGKOK, Aug 17 (Reuters) - Thailand's bankruptcy court on Monday scheduled two more days of hearings to consider Thai Airways International Pcl's THAI.BK request for restructuring, the airline said.
+BANGKOK, Aug 17 (Reuters) - Thailand's bankruptcy court said on Monday it had scheduled two more days of hearings to consider Thai Airways International Pcl's THAI.BK request for restructuring.

-The national carrier said the Central Bankruptcy Court required two additional hearings to complete proceedings.
-The hearings are scheduled for Aug.
+The Central Bankruptcy Court said in a statement 16 creditors opposed the airline's restructuring proposals, of which three were institutional creditors and the rest, individual creditors.

+The court scheduled Aug.
 20 and Aug.
-25 and more evidence will be presented.
+25 for additional hearings for those opposing the plan.

+Thai Airways acting president, however, remained confident after the first hearing on Monday.

-"The hearings are promising and went smoothly," Acting President Chansin Treenuchagron said in a statement.
+"The hearings are promising and went smoothly," Chansin Treenuchagron said in a statement.
 The airline submitted its bankruptcy and restructuring petition in May, giving it a stay on debt repayment.

-"Only seven lawyers from minority creditors opposed the plan, but this is not troubling because (their objections) are issues that Thai Airways can clarify," he said, without giving details.
+Minority creditors opposing the plan was not troubling because their objections were issues that Thai Airways could clarify, he said, without giving details.

 The court will have to approve the airline's request for restructuring and a committee that would lay out the plan.

-Thai Airways on Monday said it has nominated a committee of seven - including the company's chairman and acting president, former President Piyasvasti Amranand, veteran banker Boontuck Wungcharoen and EY Corporate Advisory Services Company Limited - to plan the company's restructuring.
+Thai Airways said on Monday it had nominated a committee of seven - including the company's chairman and acting president, former President Piyasvasti Amranand, veteran banker Boontuck Wungcharoen and EY Corporate Advisory Services Company Limited - to plan the company's restructuring.

 Chansin said the airline had support from major creditors, including the Ministry of Finance, which together account for more than 50% of its debt.